dward2/BME547/Assignments/PythonFundamentalAssignment.md

 specific for you.
 Clone this repository onto your local computer, and then navigate to the folder containing the repository.

-Next, create a virtual environment in the folder containing your repository.
+Next, you need to create a virtual environment that has `jupyter` installed in it.
+You may use an existing environment (such as the one created in class) that already has `jupyter` installed, or you can create a new one for this assignment.

-Do not commit your virtual environment folder of files to the repository.
-Instead, create a
-`.gitignore` file and add the folder name of your virtual environment to this file.
+Do not commit your virtual environment folder to the repository.
+Instead, create a `.gitignore` file and add the folder name of your virtual environment to this file.
 Save and commit the `.gitignore` file to the repository.

 Activate your virtual environment and install the `jupyter` package in this virtual environment.